top of page

 Learn to Respect Authoritarian Figures

-as their elders and authority figures; even to humanity in general.
+One thing that all parents are sure to agree on is that their children need to show respect to the parents themselves, as well as their elders and authority figures; even to humanity in general.
 Some parents enjoy teaching their children these lessons directly, while others would rather their children learn them in school or out in the real world.
 Either works.

 If there’s one teaching figure who will teach respect to children, it’s a martial arts instructor.
 They themselves were taught to respect their own master while in training and will happily instill that same sense of respect on your own children.
 Young martial arts students are taught to respect their opponents, as well as their master.
 They’re taught to be kind and listen to other’s opinions.
 These are all great values that carry over into everyday life.